Table of Contents

 - Students should have completed or be currently completing Research Methods and Statistics (PSYC-002) when they apply.
 In exceptional circumstances, an exemption to this rule may be issued by the faculty mentor.

-All interested students should submit the Honors Application Form to one of the co-directors.
+All interested students should submit the Honors Application Form to the director.
 Download the application form.

 - Applicants can apply in March, April, or May of their Junior year to conduct honors research during their Senior year only; they may also apply in March, April, or May of their Sophomore year to conduct honors research during both their Junior and Senior years.

-- The Honors thesis must be turned in to one of the Co-Directors after it has been approved by the student’s mentor.
+- The Honors thesis must be turned in to the director after it has been approved by the student’s mentor.

 Ordinarily, students interested in joining the Psychology Honors Program should be fully engaged in the Program for at least the Fall and Spring semesters of their 4th year.
 However, the particular research approach and teaching schedules of some faculty may result in different timing for students interested in working with them.
 Further, in the case of students who plan to study abroad during the junior year, the student and mentor must come to an agreement about how study abroad will affect the student’s work as part of the Honors Program, prior to the student entering the Program.